 What is it that your customers feel when they patronize and interact with your brand?
 How does it affect their self-esteem and their sense of belongingness?
 Are you pushing them forward to a better version of themselves?

 Taking again the example of the healthy biscuit for kids, its position of perception is that it cares for the welfare and school performance of children and understand the predicament of being a young mother.
 The underlying emotional registry that it can build is its desire to give comfort to moms.
 It can present an intent to convey affirmations that being a mother is a fulfilling and noble yet an exhausting job.
 It can empower moms to be the best that they could be and to make them feel that it is okay to feel tired and falter every once in a while.
 By doing and integrating this across its brand efforts, the product becomes more than just a healthy biscuit that enhance brain functions of children but a brand that helps moms transform to their best possible self.

 This is the highest in the hierarchy of product differentiation because it imbues a focus on caring for the customers.
 It consistently builds the kind of emotional registry so that it creates loyalty to your product.
 This is also the most difficult one to achieve as it requires long-term thinking, strategic foundation, creative innovation, and consistent brand development efforts.

-Product positioning is an effective growth driver for any healthy F&B business if it is done strategically.
+Product positioning is an effective growth driver for any better-for-you F&B CPG business if it is done strategically.
 While the hierarchy offers individual levels, it does not mean that you should only focus on one.
 It would be much stronger if you are able to leverage on all product differentiation approaches.

 The goal for your brand is to build a lasting perception and emotional connection with your audience.
 If you are able to do this, you are setting up your product to become preferred by your target customers and not just the alternative.